morganp/morganp-lightroom-presets/README.md

 2. jpg set to [70%][jef_jpg].
 3. long edge sized to 1000px.
 4. [Output Sharpening][3phasesharp] for screen enabled.

+Jpeg-92
+--

+1. Choose Folder Later.
+2. File name use the 'morganp-DATE-JobID-fname' template.
+3. jpg set to [92%][jef_jpg].

+Manually choose my DRV (Derivative) Folder for the shoot, 92% Quality has very little drop in quality with a large reduction in filesize.
+This is used for my final copies.

 Filename Templates
 ==